"He's Cameroonian, over 100 films": 5 Things people don't know about Junior Pope

 He is one of the stalwarts of the Asaba division of the Nigerian movie industry.
 Some of his most popular films include Bachelor's Eve, Bitter Generation, The Generals, Wrong Initiation, The Cat, Nwocha, Vengeance Bullet and many others.

-Pope was also in the Nollywood blockbuster Iskaba alongside Sam Dede.
+Pope was also in the Nollywood blockbuster Isakaba alongside Sam Dede.
 He is most famous for his Assassin roles, Thugs, Servant or for playing Bodyguards.

 He also owns a YouTube channel called JNRPOPE TV.